 Technology in Early Child Development—Good or Bad?

-One new finding presented at the 2017 Pediatrics Societies Meeting did find a correlation.
-The study analyzed over 900 children using parent-reported data on amount of screen time received.
-The parents reported the screen time of their children at age 18 months.
+One finding presented at the 2017 Pediatrics Societies Meeting did find a correlation.
+The study analyzed over 900 children using parent-reported data on the amount of screen time received.
+The parents reported the screen time of their children at the age of 18 months.

 Then, the researchers conducted an evaluation of the children’s development.
 Using the information reported by parents, researchers found that one-fifth of the children had almost 30 minutes of screen time each day.
 As screen time increased in some families, children were almost 50 percent more likely to have a speech delay as they developed.

 On the other hand, senior investigator Dr. Catherine Birken does insist on caution when approaching these results.
 This pioneering study will need more testing to verify its accuracy.
 Interestingly, the study did not find a correlation between a child’s screen time and other developmental areas.